bevyengine/bevy/CODE_OF_CONDUCT.md

 * Do not make casual mention of slavery or indentured servitude and/or false comparisons of one's occupation or situation to slavery.
 Please consider using or asking about alternate terminology when referring to such metaphors in technology.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

+### What Is Trolling?

+The Bevy community aims to be a welcome space where people feel *good* about work they do on their games and on the engine itself.
+This requires that people feel like their work is valued, which itself requires that they are not actively devalued or "trolled" by antagonistic parties, even when there is a veneer of respectability on the behalf of the troll.

+**Kinds and Signs of trolling:**

+- Rehashing: Bringing up conversational topics that have already "run the course" without material changes to the subject of the original conversations.
+- Asymmetric statements: If
+- [Sealioning](https://web.archive.org/web/20190608204429/https://wondermark.com/1k62/): Having the appearance of being a civil "debate" participant while needling those around them, "Denial of Service"ing their time and energy, especially demanding a higher standard of evidence on a topic than one is providing themself.
+- Baiting: Knowingly provoking users on topics that are high tension, especially on matters close to the subject being trolled.
+- Active manipulation: The troll aims to "rile up" the people around them, presenting those others as irrational, and position themself as a more rational party to be taken more seriously than those they have actively discredited.

+Trolling is a narrow but well-trodden subset of general manipulation and harassment.
+Not all harassment is trolling, and this does not aim to be a full subset of kinds of harassment that need to be moderated.

 ## Moderation

 These are the policies for upholding [our community’s standards of conduct](#our-standards).
 If you feel that a thread needs moderation, please contact the maintainers.